Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

   - Learn to load data onto the platform
   - Moving data to your folder in the lab zone

 There a 2G limit on importing files in this method.
-Dataset above this limit or if they are of potential use to others can be requested to be added through the Data team.
+Dataset above this limit or if they are of potential use to others can be requested to be added through the issue tracker on Teams.

 ## Databricks notebooks